Create fatigue alerts with scripting

 Scripting can be used to ensure that drivers follow regulations about driving hours and rest periods.

-We will create a fatigue event rule that will check that drivers are not driving for too long and that they are resting sufficiently.
-We use the European Union rules for this example, but it is easy to modify the script for your country’s rules.
+The fatigue event rule checks that drivers are not driving for too long and that they are resting sufficiently.

 - Daily driving period: shall not exceed 9 hours, with an exemption of twice per week when it can be extended to 10 hours.